Ramaa Mosley: #BringBackOurGirls campaign

 In the wake of the Chibok schoolgirl kidnapping in Nigeria, Mosley gained national recognition for raising awareness about the atrocity.
-Utilizing social media to support the Bring Back Our Girls movement in Abuja, Nigeria.
-Mosley re-tweeted #BringBackOurGirls, which became a prominent part of the hashtag activism surrounding the incident.
+Utilizing social media to support the Bring Back Our Girls movement in Abuja, Nigeria she re-tweeted #BringBackOurGirls, which became a prominent part of the hashtag activism surrounding the incident.
 In an interview with ABC News Mosley said she wept upon hearing of the kidnapping, and originally planned to travel to Chibok to cover the story, but later decided to campaign on social media instead, because of her young children.
-The subsequent ABC News story was originally titled "Los Angeles Mother of Two Creates Viral Hashtag", but was later updated when Mosley wrote the producers to complain with a note reflecting the fact that Mosley was not the first to tweet the hashtag.
+The corresponding ABC News story was originally titled "Los Angeles Mother of Two Creates Viral Hashtag", but was later updated when Mosley wrote a note to the producers complaining that she was not the first to tweet the hashtag.